 The purpose of presenting the following illustrative budget tables is to assist readers with understanding Budget Paper No. 2 - Chapter 3: Agency Information in Support of the Estimates.
-The illustration demonstrates specific examples of the information contained within the Budget Statements at agency level.
+The illustration demonstrates specific examples of the information contained within the Budget Statements at agency and government trading enterprise level.

 Please note that not all disclosures in this example will apply to all agencies' Budget Statements.
-For example, administered transactions only apply when the agency has administered activities and/or functions.
+For example, administered transactions only apply to appropriation funded agencies when the agency has administered activities and/or functions.

-Illustrative Budget Tables
+Illustrative Budget Tables - Appropriation Funded Agencies

-These are disclosed at agency level in Chapter 3 of Budget Paper No. 2 (public non-financial corporations, public financial corporations, and other self-funded agencies do not show this level of detail).
+These are disclosed at agency level in Chapter 3 of Budget Paper No. 2 (not all agencies show this level of detail).